 If you love waterfalls, you’ll love these Georgia State Parks!
 Amicalola Falls, Cloudland Canyon, Fort Mountain, Black Rock Mountain, High Falls, James H. (Sloppy) Floyd, Tallulah Gorge, and Vogel state parks all have hikes that lead you to beautiful waterfalls.
 Amicalola Falls has the distinction of being the tallest cascading waterfall in the southeast!
 And Anna Ruby Falls is located just outside of Unicoi State Park – and it’s amazing.
 There is also cascading water – so maybe not an official waterfall – at Sweetwater Creek and Watson Mill Bridge state parks.

-Georgia State Parks have several clubs you can join, in which you work to complete the tasks at certain state parks, and then earn a T-shirt when you’ve completed it!
+Georgia State Parks have several clubs you can join for $15, which buys you a t-shirt you can wear while you complete the tasks at certain state parks.

 Want to try to Muddy Spokes Club?
-Break out your bicycle and for a $10 fee, you can join this one!
+Break out your bicycle and join this one!
 You’ll have to ride designated bike trails at 11 different state parks to earn this T-shirt.
 Totaling 68 miles, you’ll experience easy trails, and tough ones.
 And you’ll be glad you did.

 And if you want a break from the heat, consider joining the Park Paddlers Club!
-For a $10 fee, you’ll explore 22 miles of scenic waterways at six Georgia State Parks.
+Explore 22 miles of scenic waterways at six Georgia State Parks.
 Whether you’re a seasoned paddler, or a beginner, this is a perfectly unique way to explore the parks and work toward a goal.

 Hidden Gems Regulars Want to Stay Secret